TORBAY SEA ANGLING FESTIVAL RULES

 The competitor must cast the line and land the fish.
 The competitor may however, accept assistance in landing the fish, by means of a landing net or gaff only and in taking fish off the hook(s).
 A competitor may cast for another competitor who is disabled or incapacitated and cannot cast for themselves, provided that application is made verbally or in writing for each individual case to a member of the T.S.A.F. committee prior to commencing fishing.

-4. Competition Boundaries
+4. Festival Boundaries

-The definition of shore fishing for the purposes of the T.S.A.F, is any firm ground that does not rise and fall with the tide.
-Floating structures, such as pontoons, are classified as Inshore Boat.
+The definition of Shore fishing for the purposes of the T.S.A.F, is any firm ground that does not rise and fall with the tide.
+Floating structures, such as pontoons are classified as Inshore Boat.

 5. The Weighing in and disposal of Fish

-b) The angling day is 24 hours, starting at 8pm one day to 8pm the next.
+a) The angling day is 24 hours, starting at 7.30pm one day to 7.30pm the next.

-d) Any D.E.F.R.A. or Devon and Severn IFCA fish restriction will be upheld during the T.S.A.F.
+c) Any D.E.F.R.A. or Devon and Severn IFCA fish restriction will be upheld during the T.S.A.F.

-i) All fish must be de-tailed after weighing, except in the interests of conservation, when a fish may be released alive.
+g) All fish must be de-tailed after weighing, except in the interests of conservation, when a fish may be released alive.

 b) This also applies to any fish for which its general condition of freshness is disputable at the time of weighing.
 The sub committees’ decision is final in all cases.